lukateg/strength-age/README.md

 // -- check if all routes are covered with the fallback and if URL security is enough
 // -- check if actions that require modals have them
 // -- check if -- remove all loading...
+// -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class (if you want that then you need to store the class name with class ID everywhere since tests and test reviews need to display from which class they are created)

 DESIGN TASKS IN ORDER FROM MOST IMPORTANTD (FIRST FIX DESIGN THEN ADD SKELETONS):
 -- stats on dashboard should be class 1/1 storage used 12/50 ...